-If you are in the process of arranging to come to the United States on a temporary ("nonimmigrant") visa, or are already in the U.S. on such a visa, you may be able to bring not only your family members, but your maid, nanny, valet, cook, and other domestic or personal employees.
-They may qualify for a B-1 visa, meant primarily for business visitors to the United States.
+If you are in the process of arranging to come to the United States on a temporary ("nonimmigrant") visa, or are already in the U.S. on such a visa, you might be able to bring not only your family members, but your maid, nanny, valet, cook, and other domestic or personal employees.
+They potentially qualify for a B-1 visa, meant primarily for business visitors to the United States.
 It's an unusual use of the B-1 visa, as evidenced by the fact that the U.S. State Department will specially annotate the visa indicating the person's position.

 The following types of visa holders can have their domestic or personal employees apply for B-1 visas:

 If you don't see your visa category on this list, don't give up quite yet.
 A-3 visas are available to the personal attendants, servants, and employees of A-1 and A-2 ambassadors, diplomats, and other foreign government officials; and G-5 visas are available to the attendants, servants, and personal employees of G-1 through G-4 visa holders (foreign government representatives or employees of international organizations).

 In some cases, the above (and other) visa holders can actually obtain derivative visas for certain members of their work staff.
 For example, there's an O-2 visa available to essential support staff of O-1 visa holders, and P-1S visas are available to the essential support staff of athletes and entertainers.
 Nevertheless, the B-1 is a valuable option in cases where no other visa is appropriate—most often where the servant or other worker's job is not actually connected to the primary visa holder's work, but has more to do with the primary visa holder's domestic or home life.